reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `missing min tour size objective` error is returned when fleet has vehicles with `min_tour_size` set in their limits, but user defined objective doesn't include the `minimize-tour-size-violation` objective.

+#### E1609

+`redundant balance-production-value objective` error is returned when objectives definition is overridden with `balance-production-value`, but there is no jobs with positive production value specified.
+To fix the issue, specify at least one job with a positive `productionValue` or simply delete 'balance-production-value' objective.